Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

-# Part:1 Lab 01 - Protect Sensitive Data
+# Lab 01 - Configure Sensitive Labels

 ## Lab scenario
 In this lab, you will get know how on what are the basic primary steps to protect the sensitive data.